bradporter/OpenSticks/README.rst

 The file opensticks_gtkwebkit.py is a minimally modified version of  `pybrowser.py <https://gist.github.com/kklimonda/890640>`_ which calls readsticks.py.
 It is intended to easily be replaced by any other gui program.

 New Issue: Late 2017: The newest database version swapped the order of tags in the chapter 1 html heading, breaking bomconv.txt.
-Fixable, but begs the question as to whether some coordination with Church developers is needed as to the standard, before investing much more time.
+It's fixable, but begs the question as to whether some coordination with Church developers is needed as to the standard, before investing much more time.

 As of late 2017, the code can be tested with /s/b/t and /s/b/i for the title page and intro.
 Ctrl-n shows the testimonies.

 .. image:: 1ne.png